 A café is where you go for coffee and cold drinks.
 It would be a fine place for a French-style breakfast of café au lait and a crossant or tartine (a thin toasted baguette served with a bit of butter and jam).
 While you might see “omelettes” on the café menu, this is not a breakfast food; it is lunch fare and often served with green salad or pommes frites.

 A brasserie means brewery and as such is a place to drink beer.
-It also serves food, but often nothing four-star.
-The food offerings are a bit more varied than what you’d find in a café, but it’s still quite casual and best to expect that the menu won’t be extensive or refined.
+It also serves food, but often nothing gourmet.
+The food offerings are a bit more varied than what you’d find in a café, but it's still quite casual and best to expect that the menu won’t be extensive or refined.

 Lastly, a restaurant is the top-level of dining establishments.
 The atmosphere will be more formal and the prices higher.
 Dinner service starts no earlier than 8:00 pm, so don’t try and walk in at 7:00 pm expecting to be seated.